Determining the level of the pension contribution in different fields

 An amount equalling the growth of the pension accrual of 0.4 per cent of the earnings is funded for future old-age pensions.
 The remaining part of the pensions paid out as old-age pensions to retirees is financed with the pooled pension component.

-The old-age pension component of the TyEL contribution is calculated for each employee separately.
-It depends on the age and gender of the employee.
+The old-age pension component of the TyEL contribution is calculated for each worker separately.
+It depends on the age and gender of the worker.
 That means that the differences in the average life expectancy of men and women affect the size of the old-age pension component.
 However, the total contribution is evened out by the pooled component, which is why the TyEL contribution for men and women is the same.